 Review: TP-Link Smart Plugs And Lights

 TP-Link smart devices are an easy way to get your feet wet in the smart home world.
 Smart plugs and smart bulbs are easy to install and easy to use.
 They’re also easy to uninstall and send back if they’re not what you’re looking for.
-There’s not much that can go wrong so there’s not much to fear.
+Since there’s not much that can go wrong, there’s not much to fear.

 TP-Link Smart WiFi Devices Best Features

 - Control all your TP-Link devices from the Kasa app

 - Use scenes to control multiple devices with one press

 - Pair with Amazon Echo for voice control

 I’ll start by talking about some features that are shared by all TP-Link smart Wi-Fi devices and the app you’ll use to control them.
 Then, I’ll get into a little more detail about the smart plug and smart light I used and the unique features of both.

 - 1 How Do I Get Started With TP-Link?

 - 4 TP-Link Smart Wi-Fi Devices With Amazon Echo